thoriqakbar0/ship-llm/README.md

 print(summary)
 ```

-## Why Hurry AI allows you to ship fast
+## How Hurry AI allows you to ship fast

 Hurry AI provides a minimal API interface compared to the raw OpenAI Python API, allowing for faster iteration and cleaner code: